Verbally bashed by lecturer

 3. The exams will test your ability to apply skills that you have

-creatively solve new problems.
+exercised YOURSELF to creatively solve new problems.
 If you memorize

-solutions to tutorial problems and examples,
+solutions to tutorial problems and examples,without USING YOUR BRAIN,

 you will be wasting your time in this course.